osipov/edu/tf0/README.md

-# Introduction to PyTorch for Deep Learning
+# Introduction to TensorFlow for Deep Learning
 ## by Carl Osipov

 | Topic | Demo | Exercise | Solution |